kkincade/manager-readme/README.md

 I care about the company because it affects the livelihood of its customers and employees.
 Our job is **not** to create a product.
 Our job is to impact people in the most beneficial way possible.
 This starts with customers and extends to your fellow employees.
 Treat people with respect and make decisions that provide the greatest impact.

 On a related note, I believe in people over process.
 We should adapt our processes to work for our team members, not the other way around.
-At the end of the day, I value transparency and honest evaluation of what works and what doesn’t
+At the end of the day, I value transparency and honest evaluation of what works and what doesn’t.

 #### THE FOCUS IS ON QUALITY